emfcamp/freescout-docker/README.md

    9. Toggle Automatic Import on
    10. Toggle Automatic Permission Sync on
    11. Toggle LDAP Authentication on
+   12. Set $_SERVER key to `X_AUTH_USER`
+   13. Set Locate users by to `mail`
+4. Go to Manage -> Users, and grant your own user the Administrator role.

+If you delete all your cookies and log back in you should now be dropped straight in as your authenticated user.

 ## Configuring Mailbox Access